How to Sew a Straight Stitch: The Foundation of All Sewing

 Pressing Your Straight Stitch Seams

 Pressing is not optional — it is a construction step.
 A well-pressed seam looks professional, ensures the garment hangs correctly, and distributes bulk evenly.
 Skipping pressing is the single most common reason finished garments look homemade rather than professionally made, regardless of how precise the stitching is.
+Always press seams open or to one side after sewing, using a dry iron set to the appropriate heat for your fabric content.

 - Press on the wrong side first to see how the seam sits without committing to the final result